by Jason Wasserman MD PhD FRCPC

 The diagnosis is usually made after a small sample of tissue is removed in a procedure called a biopsy.
 The tissue is then examined under a microscope by a pathologist.
 Your pathologist may order additional tests such as immunohistochemistry or special stains to look for Helicobacter pylori.

-Chronic gastritis that is not treated can damage the epithelium that covers the inside of the stomach.
-If the damage continues for many years, the epithelium is replaced by cells normally found in a part of the gastrointestinal tract called the small intestine.
-This process is called intestinal metaplasia.
-If intestinal metaplasia is in the tissue sample, it will be described in your report.
+If left untreated, chronic inactive gastritis can damage the foveolar cells that normally cover the inside surface of the stomach.
+If the damage continues for many years, the foveolar cells will be replaced by specialized cells normally found in a part of the digestive tract called the small intestine.
+This change is called intestinal metaplasia.
+If your pathologist sees intestinal metaplasia in the tissue sample, it will be described in your report.
+Intestinal metaplasia is a non-cancerous change, however, it does increase the risk of developing a type of stomach cancer called adenocarcinoma over time.
+The risk is higher when another type of change called dysplasia is also seen.